vast/rokko/README.md

 * `:local` -- generate offline-ready documentation.
 * `:index` -- if value is a file name, then it will be used as an index.
 If value is `true` then an index file with table of contents will be generated.
+* `:stylesheet` -- CSS stylesheet to use instead of default one.